flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

    "run_as", ":ref:`ref_flyteidl.core.Identity`", "", "run_as encapsulates the identity a pod should run as.
-If the task fills in multiple fields here, it&#39;ll be up to the backend plugin to choose the appropriate identity for the execution engine the task will run on."
+If the task fills in multiple fields here, it'll be up to the backend plugin to choose the appropriate identity for the execution engine the task will run on."
    "secrets", ":ref:`ref_flyteidl.core.Secret`", "repeated", "secrets indicate the list of secrets the task needs in order to proceed.
 Secrets will be mounted/passed to the pod as it starts.
-If the plugin responsible for kicking of the task will not run it on a flyte cluster (e.g. AWS Batch), it&#39;s the responsibility of the plugin to fetch the secret (which means propeller identity will need access to the secret) and to pass it to the remote execution engine."
+If the plugin responsible for kicking of the task will not run it on a flyte cluster (e.g. AWS Batch), it's the responsibility of the plugin to fetch the secret (which means propeller identity will need access to the secret) and to pass it to the remote execution engine."
    "tokens", ":ref:`ref_flyteidl.core.OAuth2TokenRequest`", "repeated", "tokens indicate the list of token requests the task needs in order to proceed.
 Tokens will be mounted/passed to the pod as it starts.
-If the plugin responsible for kicking of the task will not run it on a flyte cluster (e.g. AWS Batch), it&#39;s the responsibility of the plugin to fetch the secret (which means propeller identity will need access to the secret) and to pass it to the remote execution engine."
+If the plugin responsible for kicking of the task will not run it on a flyte cluster (e.g. AWS Batch), it's the responsibility of the plugin to fetch the secret (which means propeller identity will need access to the secret) and to pass it to the remote execution engine."

+..
+   end messages